sdmx-twg/vtl/v2.2/docs/reference_manual/vtl_dl_rulesets/viral_attributes.rst

 define more than one propagation rule for the same Value Domain or for the same Variable.

-The input of a propagation rule is the set of all values that the Attribute assumes in the operand Data Sets that participate in the operator call.
-The set ignores ordering and duplicates, because only the presence of a value matters; null values are part of the set only if they appear explicitly in the operands.
-The rule always returns a single value that becomes the propagated Attribute in the result Data Set.
+The input of a propagation rule is a **pair** of values from the viral Attribute.
+The propagation algorithm is a binary operation that is associative, commutative, and reflexive.
+When an operator involves more than two operands (e.g., an aggregate function or an N-ary arithmetic operation), the propagation rule is applied recursively to the values pair by pair.
+The final result is independent of the order in which the pairs are evaluated.

 Two modelling families are supported:

 * **Enumerated rules.** These rules are intended for Attributes that are based on enumerated Value Domains.
 They are expressed through ordered **when** … **then** clauses.
-Each clause describes the combination of input values that must be present in the set (using **and** / **or** between values) and the resulting value that shall be produced.
-The clauses are evaluated top-down and the first satisfied clause wins.
+Each clause describes a combination of input values and the resulting value that shall be produced.
+The clauses are evaluated in order, but **binary clauses** (specifying a pair of values) always take precedence over **unary clauses** (specifying a single value).

+  * A **binary clause** (e.g., ``when "A" and "B" then "C"``) matches if the input pair consists of exactly those two values.
+  * A **unary clause** (e.g., ``when "A" then "A"``) matches if the specified value is present in the input pair (regardless of what the other value is).

+  The first matching clause determines the result.
+To guarantee determinism and associativity, the rule must be defined such that the result is consistent regardless of grouping.

   Optionally, an **else** clause can provide the default result for any combination that is not explicitly listed; when it is absent, missing combinations yield NULL.
-Every combination of values can be described only once: defining two clauses that refer to the same unordered combination raises a semantic error, as does creating a clause whose condition is already implied by a previous one.
-This restriction avoids cycles and ambiguous propagations.
+Every combination of values can be described only once.
+The use of the **or** operator is not allowed; every combination must be listed explicitly.

 * **Aggregate rules.** These rules are meant for Attributes that use non-enumerated Value Domains (for example dates or numbers).
 The rule